jimmy58663/hxiclam/README.md

 # hxiclam
 This is an Ashita v4 addon that acts as a tracker for clamming in FFXI; specifically developed for HorizonXI server.
-This addon is modeled after hgather by SlowedHaste https://github.com/SlowedHaste/HGather.
+This addon is modeled after [HGather](https://github.com/SlowedHaste/HGather) by SlowedHaste.

 ## Screenshots